NateWright/ur_scooter_gui/README.md

 * git clone https://github.com/PatrickCPE/ur_scooter_gui.git ~/catkin_ws/src/
 * cd ~/catkin_ws
 * catkin build
-* roslaunch ur_scooter_gui ur_scooter_gui.launch testing:=false
+* roslaunch ur_scooter_gui ur_scooter_gui.launch testing:=false controller:=false test_success:=false

-Set testing to true if you are not publishing the real image and success status.
-Testing also alternates the status of /success to simulate the different scenarios.
+Testing publishes a test image.
+When set true, controller runs the real State machine if it exists, and the test version if it does not.
+Test success auto publishes whether the trial was a success of failure if set true

 # Requirements
 For Python 2.7